jhpyle/docassemble/_docs/config.md

 requires system version 0.5.0 or later.

 See also the [`DAWEBSERVER`] environment variable.

+Support for [Apache] is deprecated and will be removed in a future version.

 ## <a name="use nginx to serve files"></a>Using NGINX to serve files